nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-Finally if we haven't returned yet it means we've hit the door so we should render the floor and ceiling in front of the door, then render the door itself.
+Finally, if we haven't returned yet it means we've hit the door so we should render the floor and ceiling in front of the door, and then render the door itself.
 We select the texture based on the `doorSide` variable:

 ```typescript
 const wall = getWallMeasurements(ray, canvas.height, playerPos);